Definition of social cost – Social cost is the total cost to society. It includes private costs plus any external costs.

 - Litter from discarded cigarette butts

-- health costs
+- Health costs to society

 The social costs of smoking include the total of all private and external costs.